-It’s pretty easy to get Linux up and running on the device since there’s a separate section available for it right within the “Settings” portion of the device.
-Continue down to the “Developers” section of the “Settings” app to eventually find the option to enable Linux on your Chromebook.
+It’s pretty easy to get Linux up and running on the device since a separate section is available for it right within the “Settings” portion.
+Continue to the “Developers” section of the “Settings” app to eventually find the option to enable Linux on your Chromebook.
 It’s as easy as that if we’re being frank.

-As soon as you’re done, the next step is to enjoy the top 20 Linux apps available for you to install on ChromeOS.
-The most robust Linux software does no less than offering a great user experience.
+As soon as you’re done, the next step is to enjoy the top 20 Linux apps available to install on ChromeOS.
+The most robust Linux software does no less than offer a great user experience.
 For instance, OpenShot Video Editor is a terrific video editing software that can compensate for the lack of Adobe Photoshop on Chromebooks.
-However, that too is officially making headway for the lightweight operating system.
+However, that, too, is officially making headway for the lightweight operating system.

 7. Get an anti-malware program for ChromeOS

 We’ve already gone long and hard over Chromebooks needing antivirus software, and the conclusion is pretty straightforward.
-ChromeOS is something that doesn’t require such a program, thanks to its brilliant security functioning.
+Thanks to its brilliant security functioning, ChromeOS doesn’t require such a program.

-The operating system features tip-top functionality in protecting its framework, such as Verified Boot.
+To protect its framework, the operating system features tip-top functionality, such as Verified Boot.
 You can even take it from here that ChromeOS has never been hit with ransomware.
 Installing an antivirus program for the tiny percentage that dictates the chances of Chromebooks getting hit with some virus is still advisable.

-We’re sure that the top 5 antivirus software for Chromebook will help you make a robust decision for this purpose.
+We’re sure that the top 5 antivirus software for Chromebooks will help you make a robust decision for this purpose.
 After personal use and thorough research, Avast Antivirus on ChromeOS is an excellent choice.
-It has several extra features, including junk clear-up and cache removal, which are integral for your device’s functioning.
+It has several extra features, including junk clear-up and cache removal, that are integral to your device’s functioning.

 8. Download and play some fun Android games

-Thanks to their integration with the Google Play Store, Chromebooks can be truly fun-filled devices of entertainment.
+Thanks to their integration with the Google Play Store, Chromebooks can be fun entertainment devices.
 Feel free to explore the famous Android marketplace for some high-quality games and apps.
 If you’re packing a specced-out machine like the Acer Chromebook Spin 713, you’ll have a blast experiencing the top 10 fun games to play on ChromeOS.